-- 1. the retention or expansion of existing agricultural and other businesses; - 2. the re-use or replacement of suitable land/buildings for employment generating uses in villages and the countryside; - 3. the provision of live-work units and small scale business units; - 4. the construction of well designed new buildings in association with existing buildings to assist in the diversification of the agricultural holding to sustain its viability, or to assist in the expansion of an existing business; - 5. appropriate tourism related initiatives; - 6. recreation uses appropriate to a countryside location.
+- 1. the retention or expansion of existing agricultural and other businesses; - 2. the re-use or replacement of suitable land/buildings for employment generating uses in villages and the countryside; - 3. the provision of live-work units and small scale business units within the development limits of the villages; - 4. the construction of well designed new buildings in association with existing buildings to assist in the diversification of the agricultural holding to sustain its viability, or to assist in the expansion of an existing business; - 5. appropriate tourism related initiatives; - 6. recreation uses appropriate to a countryside location.

-New livery businesses will be supported subject to the provision and maintenance of equestrian routes/bridleways in and around the business.
+New livery businesses will be supported subject to the existence or provision of equestrian routes/bridleways in and around the business.